elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-the-role-of-oligosaccharides-in-the-attachment-to-proteins-and-their-unique-structures.md

 url: /learn/biology/questions/what-is-the-role-of-oligosaccharides-in-the-attachment-to-proteins-and-their-unique-structures
 score: -1.0
 related_article1:
-    id: 167296
+    id: 167295
-    title: How does hydrolysis contribute to the breakdown of polymers?
+    title: >-
+        What is the role of dehydration reactions in the synthesis of biological polymers?
     subject: Biology
-    url: /learn/biology/questions/how-does-hydrolysis-contribute-to-the-breakdown-of-polymers
+    url: /learn/biology/questions/what-is-the-role-of-dehydration-reactions-in-the-synthesis-of-biological-polymers
 related_article2:
-    id: 167295
+    id: 167309
-    title: What is the role of dehydration reactions in the synthesis of biological polymers?
+    title: >-
+        How do beta glycosidic linkages contribute to the structural support provided by cellulose and chitin?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-dehydration-reactions-in-the-synthesis-of-biological-polymers
+    url: /learn/biology/questions/how-do-beta-glycosidic-linkages-contribute-to-the-structural-support-provided-by-cellulose-and-chitin
 related_article3:
+    id: 167307
+    title: >-
+        How do alpha and beta positions in ring structures of monosaccharides affect their properties?
+    subject: Biology
+    url: /learn/biology/questions/how-do-alpha-and-beta-positions-in-ring-structures-of-monosaccharides-affect-their-properties
+related_article4:
     id: 167299
+    title: >-
-    title: What distinguishes branched polysaccharides from unbranched ones?
+        What distinguishes branched polysaccharides from unbranched ones?
     subject: Biology
     url: /learn/biology/questions/what-distinguishes-branched-polysaccharides-from-unbranched-ones
-related_article4:
+related_article5:
     id: 167300
+    title: >-
-    title: How do starch and glycogen function in energy storage for plants and animals, respectively?
+        How do starch and glycogen function in energy storage for plants and animals, respectively?
     subject: Biology
     url: /learn/biology/questions/how-do-starch-and-glycogen-function-in-energy-storage-for-plants-and-animals-respectively
-related_article5:
-    id: 167295
-    title: What is the role of dehydration reactions in the synthesis of biological polymers?
-    subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-dehydration-reactions-in-the-synthesis-of-biological-polymers
 ---

 &nbsp;